byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Sort products by category
-  - Description: As a User, I want to sort the catalog listings by category, so that I see related items close to each other, and can compare them.
+  - Description: As a User, I want to sort the product listings by category, so that I see related items close to each other, and can compare them.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx